 Symptoms of dehydration, such as excessive thirst, dry mouth, decreased urination

-In accordance with the 2012 IDSA guidelines, testing is not recommended when there are also symptoms more closely associated with a viral infection, such as:
+In accordance with the 2012 Infectious Diseases Society of America (IDSA) guidelines, testing is not recommended when there are also symptoms more closely associated with a viral infection, such as:

 A positive rapid strep test indicates the presence of group A streptococci, the bacteria that cause strep throat.
 A negative rapid test indicates that the affected person probably does not have strep throat, but a throat culture may be performed for confirmation, especially among children and adolescents.